Art workshop journaling + culture in Oaxaca & Puebla, Mexico

 ~ Develop your unique creative voice, fearlessly

 Are you hooked on art journals and want to play with paint and collage while traveling?
 Love to incorporate found objects into your art?
 Want to go on a vintage ephemera hunt in a picturesque alley full of antique stores and an antiquities bazaar?
 This workshop is for creative hunter gatherers, cultural explorers, and lifelong learners who enjoy expressing themselves visually.
 First, a week-long deep dive into the art and culture of Oaxaca, with its soulful art scene, indigenous culture, and rich culinary and artisanal traditions.
-We’ll visit ancient ruins and artisan villages for weaving, alebrijes, and red clay, and go on an evening gallery walk.
+We’ll visit ancient ruins and artisan villages for weaving and red clay.
 Then, beautiful Puebla for a weekend search for vintage ephemera and collaging our found treasures.
 We welcome all levels, you too beginners!

 WHAT OUR ART ADVENTURES ARE ALL ABOUT:

 When Corrie, our co-instructor, first started coming to Oaxaca, she was seeking an experience – to play with art, connect with likeminded creatives, immerse herself in the culture, and investigate the artisan studios and galleries that Oaxaca is known for.
 But going it alone was intimidating and she didn’t want a tourist experience.
 She stayed in a Mexican neighborhood a few blocks away from tourist central and put together a mix of art days + field trips for herself.
 We’ve created that trip for you.